 - Seeds: Chia seeds, flax seeds, pumpkin seeds, sunflower seeds, all have a high amount of protein.
 Sprinkle in your smoothies, on top of your oatmeal or on your whole grain toast for added protein.
 One ounce of chia seeds has 5 grams of protein!

-- Soy (Tofu or Tempeh): Create a vegan scramble with tofu for a high protein and healthy breakfast.
+- Soy (Tofu or Tempeh): Create a vegan scramble with tofu for a plant based high protein breakfast.
 A half cup of tofu has 10 grams of protein.

 - Protein Powders: Adding a scoop of a high quality vegan protein powder can amp up your protein intake quickly.
 Most protein powders have 20 grams of protein per serving.
 I like to keep it simple when it comes to protein powders.
 Fewer ingredients are better.
-I usually opt for a simple pea protein, but there are many others on the market, depending on your particular needs.
+I usually opt for an organic, simple pea protein powder, but there are many others on the market, depending on your particular needs.

 - Vegetables: Yes, vegetables have protein too!
 Not as much as the sources above, but when added with other ingredients, the protein starts to add up.
 For example, broccoli has 2.5 grams of protein in one cup.